Arkansas Water Quality at a Glance

 Groundwater Dependence: Many communities rely on groundwater, requiring ongoing protection of aquifers and wellfields from contamination risks

-The state is addressing these challenges through federal infrastructure investments, regulatory oversight by the Arkansas Department of Health, and technical assistance programs for smaller utilities.
+The state is addressing these challenges through federal infrastructure investments, regulatory oversight by the Arkansas Department of Health, and technical assistance programmes for smaller utilities.
+See how neighbouring states are tackling the same issues: Texas, Louisiana, and Mississippi.

 Quality News About Your Water